Why COVID-19 is Turning Homeowners to Solar Energy

 Energy Independence Tiers in the Context of COVID-19.

 Given the uncertainty homeowners are facing with electricity prices and the availability of traditional power sources during COVID-19, their next step to power continuity and peace of mind is understanding the tiers of energy independence for homeowners, which are best measured in five levels of solar power.
 Tier One means complete reliance on and trust in the power grid and Tier Five means complete self-sufficiency independent of the grid and trust in one’s own economic decisions.

 Tier One: What Homes Were Doing in the 1880s

-Homes have been powered by coal since the the US’s Industrial Revolution (1880).
-Sadly, the majority of homes are still powered this way in 2020, 140 years later.
+Homes have been powered by coal since the US Industrial Revolution (1880).
+Sadly, the majority of homes still receive power this way in 2020, 140 years later.
 If the power goes out, these homeowners have to wait in the dark until the utility company can fix it, pay increasingly high prices for increasingly scarce coal-based electricity, and generally be at the whim of the utility company’s sometimes erratic decisions.

 Tier Two: Solar-Powered Home